hmrc/mdtp-contributor-guidelines/README.md

 # mdtp-contributor-guidelines

-Guidelines for contributing to HMRC service and libraries on the [HMRC Multichannel Digital Tax Platform](https://hmrc.github.io)
+Guidelines for contributing to service and libraries on the [HMRC Multichannel Digital Tax Platform](https://hmrc.github.io)

 ## Purpose